-The Touro California PharmD program has recently received approval to consider and admit international applicants and we are ready to accept applications from students eligible for an F-1 Visa.
+The Touro California PharmD program considers applications from international students who have been issued or are eligible to be issued the F-1 Student Visa.
 Please visit our webpage for international students for more information.
 Interested applicants residing outside of the United States are welcome to contact the Office of Admissions at tuc.admit@touro.edu(opens in a new tab) for additional information.